charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 - Prog109: Use your **javascript-tests** directory.
 - Others: Create a directory called **Week0X-JavaScriptObjects**, where X is the current week.

-Inside it create a single file called **work.js**.
+Inside it create a single file called **javascript-objects-work.js**.
 In that file build a JavaScript object literal called **person** with two properties:

 * firstName
 * lastName

 Set them to _your_ first and last names.
 Write the two properties to the console with **console.log()**.

 **NOTE**: _You do not have to run this code from an HTML file or as an Express program in a browser.
 But if you want to do things that way, I will not take off for it.
-But really, it is simpler for me if this program just stays in a single nodejs file called **work.js** that runs from the command line.
+But really, it is simpler for me if this program just stays in a single nodejs file called **javascript-objects-work.js** that runs from the command line.
 Some students in advanced courses might want to use other tools such as EsLint or Prettier._

 Now run it by typing something like:

 ```
-cd Week02-JavaScriptObjects
-node work.js
+node javascript-objects-work.js
 ```

 The output should look something like this: